Ruby Buying Guide

 Ruby Buying And The 4 Cs

 Color and carat or size have the greatest effect on a ruby’s value.
 Rubies from Myanmar (formerly Burma) possess the highly coveted “pigeon blood red” color.
-Due to the U.S. embargo on Myanmar rubies, only gems imported prior to 2003 are available for sale in the U.S.
+(In October 2016, the US lifted its embargo on Myanmar rubies.
+Previously, only Myanmar rubies imported prior to 2003 were available for sale in the US).